 Goodwill.
 We test goodwill for impairment on an annual basis and in the interim by reporting unit if events and circumstances indicate that goodwill may be impaired.
-The events and circumstances that are considered include business climate, legal factors, operating performance indicators and competition.
+The events and circumstances that are considered include business climate and market conditions, legal factors, operating performance indicators and competition.
 Impairment of goodwill is evaluated on a qualitative basis to determine if using a two-step process is necessary.
 If the qualitative assessment suggests that impairment is more likely than not, a two-step impairment analysis is performed.
-The first step involves comparison of the fair value of the reporting unit with its carrying amount.
-If the carrying amount of the reporting unit exceeds its fair value, the second step of the process involves a comparison of the fair value and the carrying amount of the goodwill of that reporting unit.
-If the carrying amount of the goodwill of the reporting unit exceeds the fair value of that goodwill, an impairment loss would be recognized in an amount equal to the excess of carrying value over fair value.
+The first step involves comparison of the fair value of a reporting unit with its carrying amount.
+The valuation of a reporting unit requires judgment in estimating future cash flows, discount rates and other factors.
+In making these judgments, we evaluate the financial health of our business, including such factors as industry performance, market saturation and opportunity, changes in technology and operating cash flows.
+Changes in our forecasts or decreases in the value of our common stock could cause book value of reporting units to exceed their fair values.
+If the carrying amount of a reporting unit exceeds its fair value, the second step of the process involves a comparison of the fair value and the carrying amount of the goodwill of that reporting unit.
+If the carrying amount of the goodwill of that goodwill, an impairment loss would be recognized in an amount equal to the excess of carrying value over fair value.
 If an event occurs that would cause a revision to the estimates and assumptions used in analyzing the value of the goodwill, the revision could result in a non-cash impairment charge that could have a material impact on the financial results.

-At June 30, 2012, the Company has recorded goodwill of \$56,850,000 related to the Companion Diagnostic segment, which we have concluded represents a reporting unit.
-We measured the fair value of the Companion Diagnostic reporting unit utilizing an income approach, considering management's business plans and projections as the basis for expected cash flows for the next five years and a 3% residual growth rate thereafter.
-We also used a weighted average discount rate of 14% for the analysis.
-Other significant estimates used in the discounted cash flow analysis include the profitability of the respective reporting unit and working capital effects.
-We noted the fair value of the Companion Diagnostic reporting unit exceeded its carrying value by less than 10% using these assumptions mentioned.
-A hypothetical increase in the weighted average discount rate of 0.5% would decrease the calculated fair value as a percentage of book value for the Companion Diagnostic reporting unit by 7%.
-A hypothetical decrease in the residual growth rate of 0.5% would decrease the calculated fair value as a percent of book value for the Companion Diagnostic reporting unit by 5%.
+At June 30, 2013, the Company has recorded goodwill of \$56.9 million related to the Companion Diagnostic segment, which we have concluded represents a reporting unit.
+We measured the fair value of the Companion Diagnostic reporting unit utilizing income and market approaches.
+The income approach considered management's business plans and projections as the basis for expected cash flows for the next nine years and a 3.0% residual growth rate thereafter.
+We also used a weighted average discount rate of 28% for the analysis.
+Other significant estimates used in the analysis include the profitability of the respective reporting unit and working capital effects.
+The market approach used values for comparable companies and market transactions.
+We noted the fair value of the Companion Diagnostic reporting unit exceeded its carrying value by slightly more than 10% using these assumptions mentioned.
+A hypothetical increase in the weighted average discount rate of 0.5% would decrease the calculated fair value as a percentage of book value for the Companion Diagnostic reporting unit by 2%.
+A hypothetical growth rate of 0.5% would decrease the calculated fair value as a percent of book value for the Companion Diagnostic reporting unit by 1%.